quantify-os/quantify-core/docs/sequencer.rst

     dict(islice(sched.data['operation_dict'].items(), 5))

 The timing constraints are stored as a list of pulses.
-Because

 .. jupyter-execute::

   sched.data['timing_constraints'][:6]

-Turning the constraints into a timed experiment, would require iterating over all elements in the timing constraints list.
+Because turning the constraints into a timed experiment, would require iterating over all elements in the timing constraints list.
 This is identical to how the pycqed pulsar works.
 Compilation efficiency is not an issue for "small" experiments but will be something we encounter in the future.